HALFIN-LABS/Xeadline/xeadline/docs/FALLBACK_MOCK_MAPPING.md

 - `src/app/layout.tsx`: Uncomment the NostrInitializer and ConnectionStatus components
 - `src/hooks/useNostrConnection.ts`: Ensure it properly handles errors and falls back gracefully
 - `src/hooks/useProfileSync.ts`: Ensure it properly handles errors and falls back gracefully

+Phase 1: Re-enable ConnectionStatus Component (Immediate) The ConnectionStatus component is relatively self-contained and can be reintroduced first with some modifications to make it more resilient:

+Create a modified ConnectionStatus component with error handling:

+Add try-catch blocks around any interactions with nostrService Use the mockNostrService as a fallback if the real service is unavailable Add a feature flag to easily disable specific features if they cause issues Update the layout.tsx file to use the ConnectionStatus component:

+Uncomment the ConnectionStatus component in layout.tsx The component will display "Disconnected" status initially, which is accurate since NostrInitializer is still disabled Test the changes:

+Verify that the ConnectionStatus component appears at the bottom right of the screen Confirm that clicking it shows the relay status modal Ensure it doesn't cause any client-side errors
+Phase 2: Re-enable NostrInitializer with Limited Functionality (Next Step) After the ConnectionStatus component is working properly:

+Create a modified NostrInitializer component:

+Implement a phased initialization approach where it only enables non-critical features first Add feature flags to control which aspects of Nostr functionality are enabled Use the mockNostrService for any features that aren't ready for real connectivity Update the layout.tsx file:

+Uncomment the NostrInitializer component with the new safety measures Test thoroughly before proceeding to the next phase Phase 3: Gradually Enable Full Nostr Connectivity (Final Step) Once the basic components are working without errors:

+Enable real relay connections:

+Start with a single relay to test connectivity Gradually add more relays as stability is confirmed Monitor for errors and fall back to mock implementations if needed Enable profile synchronization:

+Re-enable the profile sync functionality with proper error handling Test with different user scenarios to ensure stability Remove fallbacks and mocks:

+Once everything is stable, gradually remove the fallbacks and mock implementations Replace with proper error handling in the real implementations Implementation Details for Phase 1 (ConnectionStatus) To re-enable the ConnectionStatus component safely:

+The ConnectionStatus component already uses Redux state for displaying connection status, which is good because it doesn't directly depend on the nostrService being functional.

+The only direct interaction with nostrService is in line 61 where it accesses nostrService.relayUrls?.length.
+This can be made safer by adding a fallback value.

+The RelayStatusModal component also accesses nostrService to get relay URLs, which needs similar safety measures.

+Since the NostrInitializer is still disabled, the ConnectionStatus will show "Disconnected" status, which is accurate and won't mislead users.